zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 - how use the `context.chainID` to get chain ID and the `context.origin` to get an identifier for the sender
-- that the `context.origin` represents the actual sender address on EVM-based chains and the first 20 bytes of the hexidecimal representation of the Bitcoin address on Bitcoin
+- that the `context.origin` represents the actual sender address on EVM-based chains and the first 20 bytes of the hexadecimal representation of the Bitcoin address on Bitcoin
 - the pattern for encoding the action code into the `message` parameter of the `onCrossChainCall` function to execute different logic from the same function
 - how to use the `BytesHelperLib` from ZetaChain's toolkit to convert bytes into an address.
-- how to implement and use `bytesToBech32Bytes` to take the bytes corresponding to the hexidecimal representation of the Bitcoin address from the `message`.
+- how to implement and use `bytesToBech32Bytes` to take the bytes corresponding to the hexadecimal representation of the Bitcoin address from the `message`.

 ## Source Code